The Developer SDKs have functions related to authentication that can expedite the process. You can likely skip this step if you are using the SDKs.

 Step 2: Sign Challenge

-You will need to format the challenge string from Step 1 to hex and prefix it with 0x, combine that with the enabled signer's private_key , in order to sign the Ethereum transaction and obtain a 65-byte signature.
+You will need to format the challenge string from Step 1 to hex and prefix it with 0x, combine that with an apiKey obtained from the Developer Console, before signing the Ethereum transaction and obtaining a 65-byte signature.

 To sign the challenge, you will need to use a library in your preferred programming language to sign Ethereum transactions and messages with local private keys.
 We have provided a few language examples as a starter: